Restorative and Integrative Survivor Empowerment Program (RISE)

 Expanded details of program’s services

-Asylee Women Enterprise: Trauma-informed comprehensive case management for asylum seekers and survivors of trafficking, public benefits assistance, immigration legal services, in-kind material support (food, diapers, clothing, hygiene items, household items), community connection through Day Program classes and activities, and limited emergency transitional housing.
+Asylee Women Enterprise: Trauma-informed comprehensive case management for survivors of torture and trafficking, public benefits assistance, immigration legal services, in-kind material support (food, diapers, clothing, hygiene items, household items), community connection through Day Program classes and activities, and limited emergency transitional housing.

 HEAL Refugee Health & Asylum Collaborative: Through innovative partnerships and education, the HEAL Refugee Health & Asylum Collaborative expands access to responsive health care and supportive services for immigrant survivors of torture and trauma seeking refuge in the US.
 Specific services provided include pro bono forensic evaluations for individuals seeking humanitarian protection, primary health care, mental health care, and peer support groups.

-Intercultural Counseling Connection: The Intercultural Counseling Connection provides pro bono, culturally responsive therapeutic services for asylum seekers, refugees, and other trauma-affected forced migrants living in Maryland.
+Intercultural Counseling Connection: The Intercultural Counseling Connection provides pro bono, culturally responsive therapeutic services for survivors of torture, refugees, and other trauma-affected immigrants living in Maryland.
 The Connection offers individual and group therapy services, provided by clinical staff and through a volunteer network of mental health professionals.